 Due to chromatic dispersion, the group velocity in a medium is in general different from the phase velocity (typically smaller than the latter), and it is frequency-dependent; this effect is called group velocity dispersion.
 The difference between group velocity and phase velocity also changes the carrier–envelope offset of the pulse.

 Under certain circumstances, the group velocity can be higher than the vacuum velocity of light.
 However, this does not allow for superluminal transmission of information, which would amount to a violation of causality.
-There are also cases with a strongly reduced group velocity dispersion (usually in the vicinity of some narrow resonance) (slow light, a hot topic of current research).
+There are also cases with a strongly reduced group velocity dispersion (usually in the vicinity of some narrow resonance) (→ slow light).

 Group Velocity in a Waveguide